 Defend the Planet with Your Degree

-As citizens of this planet, we should all be concerned with conserving Earth’s biological health and environment.
+We all have reason to be concerned with conserving the Earth’s environment.
 With a Natural Resources degree from MWCC, you can become a leader in this important field safeguarding the nature that surrounds us all.

 Job Outlook for Conservation Scientists

 Because of an emerging appreciation and heightened awareness of the nation’s natural resources, opportunities in these fields are growing.
 Forestry and related environmental science fields are projected to grow 6%* over the next ten years.
 Conservation Scientists and Foresters make an average of $60,000* annually.

 Graduates from our program can pursue entry-level jobs in:

 Or you can transfer to a 4-year college or university to pursue further education and advance your potential job placement in the natural resource management field!